-Dr. Arthur Chen, Psy.D is a Post Doctoral Resident in private practice.
-He currently serves as an Associate Professor of Psychology and is the Primary Therapist for an Intensive Outpatient treatment program.
+Dr. Arthur Chen, Psy.D is a Licensed Psychologist in private practice.
+He currently serves as an Associate Professor of Psychology and is the Primary Therapist for an Intensive Outpatient Treatment Program for eating disorders.
 Dr. Arthur has also presented and lectured at psychology conferences throughout the United States.

 More Info About My Practice

-Dr. Arthur's practice is located just south of Minzer Park in Boca Raton Florida.
-The office has plenty of well-lit parking, including for handicapped individuals.
-Sessions available in the day, evening, and weekends sessions.
-For convenience and confidentiality of some clients, Dr. Chen offers both in-home and secured video session.
+Dr. Arthur's practice is located just south of Mizner Park in Boca Raton Florida.
+The office has plenty of well-lit parking, including handicapped individuals.
+Sessions available in the day, evening, and weekend sessions.
+For your convenience and confidentiality of some clients, Dr. Chen offers both in-home and secure video sessions.

 Had a Negative Therapy Experience?

 Finding a therapist who you can truly connect with and grow from is difficult.
-Dr. Arthur often time make the analogy of finding a close mentor, a coach, or a best friend.
-It's hard to know from the "get go" if two people are going to click.
-Just like with a mentor, a coach, or a best friend it might take a few weeks, or even month to figure out that you two are just not "clicking."
+Dr. Arthur often time makes the analogy of finding a close mentor, a coach, or a best friend.
+It's hard to know from the "get-go" if two people are going to click.
+Just like with a mentor, a coach, or a best friend it might take a few weeks, or even months to figure out that you two are just not "clicking."